skodem94/JavaScript-File-Parser/README.md

-# kingsmen-software-apprentice-programming-challenge
+# Kingsmen Software Apprentice Programming Challenge
 JavaScript File Parser

-This is a command line program that accepts as a command line argument as name of the JavaScript file and parser the code to find and locate un used declared variables, one line if/else statements that don’t have curly brackets, function calls that have not been declared, any missing/extra curly brackets.
+This is a command line program that accepts a command line argument, a name of the JavaScript file and is used for parsing the code to find and locate un-used declared variables, one line if/else statements that don’t have curly brackets, function calls that have not been declared, any missing/extra curly brackets.
 Installation Steps and Procedure to Run the Program:

 Programming Language Used: